Johannes-Baehr/GSG-OnlineBanking/README.md

 - [ ] Add tests to literally everything
 - [ ] UI to transfer money and register
 - [ ] Style Landing Page
+- [ ] Cookie auth for the dashboard